A survey on knowledge-enhanced multimodal learning: Knowledge

 Another issue strongly interconnected with massive pre-training is the lack of explainability \cite{survey1}, as it is difficult to track what and how a pre-trained model has learned from data.
 This black box nature poses questions regarding how rare concepts or rare combinations present in data are handled and whether they can be represented with equal success as the more common ones.
-In the same time, possible data biases, errors and inconsistencies will be reflected in learned representations, with those issues being hard to be captured and resolved beforehand.
+At the same time, possible data biases, errors and inconsistencies will be reflected in learned representations, with those issues being hard to be captured and resolved beforehand.
+Despite the surge of Large Language Models (LLMs) \cite{gpt3, chatgpt, gpt4, touvron2023llama, touvron2023llama2, vicuna2023, almazrouei2023falcon, jiang2023mistral, jiang2024mixtral, team2023gemini} , which could serve as ideal implicit knowledge bases \cite{lymperaiou2023contribution} thanks to the massive information they have stored and their emergent abilities \cite{wei2022emergent}, errors and inconsistencies remain pertinent, termed as 'hallucinations' \cite{huang2023survey, zhang2023sirens}.

-On the contrary, in the case of explicit knowledge bases, the degree of contribution of the knowledge base can be measured and evaluated, offering valuable transparent insights regarding the role of knowledge.
+On the contrary, in the case of explicit knowledge bases, the degree of contribution of the knowledge source can be measured and evaluated, offering valuable transparent insights regarding the role of knowledge.
 Such out-of-distribution information is well represented in structured knowledge graphs.
 Large scale knowledge can complement pre-trained models by extending their understanding to previously unseen concepts, either by substituting the need for extra training, or by enriching existing datasets to achieve more informative, fair and high quality representations, if (re-)training is necessary.
 Even in that case, pre-training demands can be reduced, achieving similar representation capabilities to larger models pre-trained without additional explicit knowledge.
 The quality of such representations is somehow controllable, a benefit which can be attributed to the explicit and transparent nature of KGs: issues regarding biases, errors, concept drifts and inconsistencies can be captured and resolved easily, exploiting automatic techniques or manual interventions.
 In any case, KGs should contain relevant information to the downstream task in order to be beneficial \cite{commonsense-dimensions}.